The journal's Editor-in-Chief came up with useful Tips and Tricks for reviewers of CVIR Endovascular.

 1. Read the entire paper once.

-If there is clearly a flawed approach, an obvious and major misinterpretation or worse, a fraudulent and evidence-less claims, then there’s no need to bother picking out the small problems.
+If there is clearly a flawed approach, an obvious and major misinterpretation or worse, a fraudulent and evidence-less claim, then there’s no need to bother picking out the small problems.
 A short review will be enough.
 The reasons why a particular paper should not be published should not be in the review to the authors but send to the Editor or Associate Editor.

 2. Wait at least half a day before you attempt the full review after reading it once for the first time.
 This will give you time to reflect on the main message and approach, and allow you to calm down if the authors have happened to claim something that you dislike.